saattrupdan/saattrupdan.github.io/_posts/2020-02-20-confidence.md

 ![The distribution of the coffee data, which is quite right-skewed.](/img/coffee-data.png)

 We can now compute the mean of these to get the sample mean $\bar x = 934.50$.
 Say that we are given a 75% confidence interval $(850, 950)$, computed for this particular sample.
 This would mean that, were we to repeat the process of asking 10 random people and computing their mean coffee expenditure, the true mean $\mu$ would belong to 75% of the intervals.
-In other words, there's a 75% chance that the true mean $\mu$ belongs to our interval $(850, 950)$.
+In other words, if we put on a [Bayesian hat](https://en.wikipedia.org/wiki/Credible_interval) for a few seconds, there's a 75% chance that the true mean $\mu$ belongs to our interval $(850, 950)$.
 It says nothing about *where* $\mu$ would be located within the interval.
 It turns out that $\mu\approx 1,105$, so our interval turned out to be a fluke.

 ## Computing a confidence interval: parametric case